 The Company and Gabriel G. Matus entered into an employment agreement, dated as of April 30, 2013 (the "Matus Employment Agreement"), pursuant to which Mr. Matus will serve as the Company's Senior Vice President, General Counsel and Secretary.
 Mr. Matus' employment with the Company commenced on May 13, 2013 (the "Commencement Date") and shall continue until May 13, 2015, unless terminated sooner pursuant to the Matus Employment Agreement.
-Pursuant to the Matus Employment Agreement, Mr. Matus is paid a base salary of \$234,000 per annum.
-Promptly after the Commencement Date, Mr. Matus and the Company entered into a stock option agreement (the "Matus Option Agreement") pursuant to which Mr. Matus will also be entitled to receive an option to purchase such number of shares (the "Shares") of the Company's common stock equal to \$50,000 (using the Black Sholes method of valuing such option based on the closing price of the Company's common stock on the date of the grant), which option shall terminate on the earlier to occur of five years from its grant or upon the other applicable termination provisions contained in the Option Agreement.
-The Option Agreement entitles Mr. Matus to purchase the Shares for \$3.50 per share, the closing price of the Company's common stock on the date of grant.
-Subject to the terms and conditions of the Employment Agreement, and the Option Agreement, 1/3 shall vest two years from the date of the Employment Agreement, provided that if Mr. Matus does not continue his employment with the Company any unvested options shall be void.
+Pursuant to the Matus Employment Agreement, Mr. Matus is paid a base salary of \$234,000 per annum and received stock options valued at \$50,000.